jeaye/blog.jeaye.com/_posts/2016-06-29-encrypted-arch-linux.md

 root from here on out.

 #### Download
-Head over to then [Arch download site](https://www.archlinux.org/download/) and get the latest ISO, preferably via BitTorrent.
+Head over to the [Arch download site](https://www.archlinux.org/download/) and get the latest ISO, preferably via BitTorrent.
 Burn it to your external media in your preferred manner; I have a 16GB USB drive at `/dev/sdb`, in this example, and I'll make my live disk with one command.